coallege/Fa20.CIS.D022A.14Z/README.md

 to see.
 Nobody wants to see my garbage three space indentation except that chill SQL Professor.
 Also, I like naming my files `.cxx` but I'll put up with `cpp`.
 I know, I'm basically a hero at this point for dealing with that.
 You can email me my awards.
-That being said, let's bikeshed a little harder, which file ending is truly the superior one?
+That being said, let's bikeshed a little harder.
+Which file ending is truly the superior one?
 I would argue that `.cc`, while being very nice looking, can be easily confused with the shell command `cc`, which compiles C instead of C++. `.cc` does have the advantage of header files being `.hh`, which is good